matvey143/rl-graphicdemos/README.md

 2. stars-c++.cpp - basically the same as previous program but with few C++ featrues.
 3. star-balls - 3d remake of stars.
 Now huge stars fly straight into camera, woah.
 # Building from source code
+I, unfortunately only know how to use GNU Make on basic level out of all build tools.
+If you don't want to deal with that, your best option would probably be downloading latest release from GitHub.
 ## Linux
 You need to add header and library files into this directory from [latest release](github.com/raysan5/raylib/releases) of raylib and run make.
 Dynamic linking is prefered because building produces few small executables all depending on the same library.
 So build process can look like this:
 ```